leotrs/erdos/content/graphs/nodes_edges.md

 Graph[](#graph)
-: A **graph** is defined as a set of **nodes**, defining the locations, sites or elements of the graph, and a set of **edges**, representing the relationships between two nodes.
+: A **graph** is defined as a set of **nodes**, defining the locations, entities or elements of the graph, and a set of **edges**, representing the relationships between two nodes.

 Graph Theory[](#graph-theory)